 A convergent billing is the integration of all service charges onto a single customer invoice and a unified view of the customer.
 Customer should call a call center and should get complete account information for all the services opted.
 Customer receives a single bill and makes a single payment for all the services.

-A truly Convergent Billing System should be able consolidate any number and combination of products and services onto a single bill, regardless of the type of product and market segment, i.e., prepay and postpay services.
+A truly Convergent Billing System should be able to consolidate any number and combination of products and services onto a single bill, regardless of the type of product and market segment, i.e., prepaid and postpaid services.

-Another important parameter contributing in convergent billing is a single product and price catalogues for pre-paid as well as post-paid customers.
+Another important parameter contributing in convergent billing is a single product and price catalogue for pre-paid as well as post-paid customers.

 Single product and service catalogue gives better time to market and reduced cost of implementation.

 A unified bill enables cross-service discounts, so that customers who order multiple services can receive preferential pricing.

 Convergent billing enables multi-service packaging and pricing, whereby existing customers are enticed to add new services and new customers are attracted by innovative service bundles.

 Centralized customer care and support for both type of customers ( pre-paid and post-paid).